- 2 tablespoons unsalted butter

 In a medium bowl, combine remaining 1/2 cup sugar with remaining 1 teaspoon cinnamon.

-Add enough oil to a heavy-bottomed Dutch oven or a deep cast iron skillet to come 4 inches up sides of pan.
+Add enough oil to a heavy-bottomed Dutch oven or a deep cast iron skillet to come halfway up sides of pan.
 Heat oil over medium-high heat to 350 degrees.
-When oil is hot, carefully add 2-tablespoon scoops of batter, working in batches and being careful not to overcrowd pan.
-Maintain oil's heat between 300 and 350 degrees by adjusting burner as necessary.
-Fry fritters 4 to 5 minutes until golden and cooked through, turning them as needed for even color.
-Remove fritters with a slotted spoon or strainer, drain briefly, then toss them in cinnamon sugar.
+When oil is hot, carefully add 2 tablespoonful-scoops of batter, working in batches and being careful not to overcrowd pan.
+Maintain an oil temperature of between 300 and 350 degrees by adjusting the burner as necessary.
+Fry fritters in small batches until golden and cooked through, about 4 to 5 minutes, turning them as needed for even color.
+Remove fritters with a slotted spoon or strainer, drain briefly, then toss them in the cinnamon sugar.
 Transfer fritters to a serving platter.
 Repeat with remaining batter.
 Right before serving, roll fritters a final time in cinnamon sugar.